idaholab/moose/framework/doc/content/syntax/FVKernels/index.md

 (subclasses) representing time derivatives.
 Kernels representing externally imposed sources or reaction terms will be added in the near future.

+!alert note
+In the documentation that follows, we will use '-' and '+' to represent different sides of a face.
+This is purely notation.
+In the MOOSE code base, the '-' side is represented with an `_elem` suffix and the '+' side is represented with a `_neighbor` suffix.
+We could just as well have chosen `_left` and `_right`, or `_1` and `_2`, or `_minus` and `_plus`, but for consistency with previous MOOSE framework code such as discontinuous Galerkin kernels and node-face constraints, we have elected to go with the `_elem` and `_neighbor` suffixes.

 ## FVKernels block

 FVM kernels are added to simulation input files in the `FVKernels` block.
 The